NicMcPhee/ice-repos/README.md

   looked at any of them.
 - It might be interesting to build the same thing in a more "traditional" JS/TS framework as well, and it could be a nice excuse to try out something like [Svelte](https://svelte.dev) or similar that I haven't used before.
-But I'm not sure that will happen, but you never know.
+I'm not sure that will happen, but you never know.
 - Go through the full GitHub "[stuff you should do with your repo](<https://docs.github.com/en/communities>)" list, like have development guidelines and the like.
 I've seen things like that show up in the settings over the past several